makuge/web23-exercise-2/README.md

 Depending on whether you find the movie with the given `imdbID` in the model, you do two things: Either you
 + find the movie.
 Send it to the client using `res.send(...)`
 + do **not** find the movie.
-Send back a status code of 404 using `res.sendStatus(404)`
+Send back a status code of 404 using `res.sendStatus(...)`

 **2.2.
 In `index.html` and `edit.html`.** Navigate between `index.html` and `edit.html`.

 For this to work, you will have to

-+ add a button for each movie on the overview page (`index.html`) that triggers the navigation to the `edit.html` page for that specific movie and
++ add a click handler to the *Edit* buttons of the movies on the overview page (`index.html`).
+This handler triggers the navigation to the `edit.html` page of a specific movie and
 + create the `edit.html` page where you add another button triggering navigation back to the `index.html`.
-For details refer to the end of this section!
+More details at the end of this section!

-Navigating to another URL can be done using the following JavaScript snippet:
+Navigating to another URL can be done in JavaScript using the following snippet:

 ```js
     location.href = "edit.html?imdbID=tt1234567"